Output File Source File Action

 How to convert TIFF to XPS:

 2. Choose a target document format.
-The target document format can be PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, HTML, TXT, CSV, RTF, ODT, ODS, ODP, XPS or OXPS.
-A target format can only be converted from certain document formats.
-For example: It can convert DOC to DOCX, but it can't convert DOC to XLSX.
-When choosing a target format, it will list what source formats can be converted to the target format.
+The target document format can be PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, HTML, TXT, CSV, RTF, ODT, ODS, ODP, XPS, or OXPS.
+Note that each target format can only be converted from certain source formats.
+For example, it can convert DOC to DOCX, but it cannot convert DOC to XLSX.
+When choosing a target format, the available source formats that can be converted to it will be listed.

 TIFF vs XPS: